ezweave/pretty-functional/chapters/one/one.md

 I won't lie to you, dear reader.
 I love a good academic tome.
 I love theory and abstract concepts.
 Learning a few basic things about limits and building up to integrals, that sort of thing.  _However_, time has taught me that while this is fun within the confines of academia, it's a bit hard for some folks to _grok_.

 There _is_ a whole way of viewing functional programming through the lens of [_lambda calculus_](https://en.wikipedia.org/wiki/Lambda_calculus), but we aren't there yet.
-While your author certainly loves to talk about math, this book aims to be a bit more practical and start by _building confidence_ in a few basic ideas and a very different way of looking at data.
+While your author certainly loves to talk about math (or pretend he knows anything about the subject), this book aims to be a bit more practical and start by _building confidence_ in a few basic ideas and a very different way of looking at data.

 This, of course, has benefits for you.
-So the focus of the first chapter won't be to delve into more esoteric operators, which you find in `ramda` and `lodash/fp` or introduce you to the most digestible _monads_ from `monet`.
+So the focus of the first chapter won't be to delve into more esoteric operators, which you find in `ramda` and `lodash/fp` or introduce you to the most digestible _monads_ from `monet` (there is a joke about writing blog posts on monads as a rite of passage for functional programmers).
 We won't even jump into the _streaming_ concept you would get with `rxjs`.

 This will be pure and concrete demonstration of functional ideas using the humble `lodash` library.
+You can write functional code with `lodash`?
+Absolutely.

 # Terminology

 For now, let's just call _everything_ a function.
 Beyond that, there are some other terms bandied about: _higher order functions_, _anonymous functions_, and many more.
 These terms are useful to know, but I don't want to delve too deeply into the nuances between all of those terms.
-We're just going to talk about functions.
+I'm just going to talk about functions.

 # What Is A Function?

-People often use the terms _method_, _procedure_, and _function_ interchangably.
+People often use the terms _method_, _procedure_, and _function_ interchangeably.
 While this is _sort of_ okay it's sort of like mixing up bourbon, rye, and Scotch whisk(e)y.
 There are differences between them and you'd probably not make any friends by confusing them.

 __Function__: the name is mathematical and the concept is too, this is kind of the core of _functional programming_.
 E.g.
 ```